rafageist/strider-flows/README.md

 A **Step** is the smallest unit inside a Strider.

 Each Step:
-- Receives **input**: from Context or the result of the previous Step.
+- Has access to the **Context**, which holds any data relevant to the Flow, including results from previous Steps.
+- Executes an **Operation** that can read or update the Context.
+- Automatically produces a **Result**, which is saved into the Context by default.
+- May add or modify other arbitrary data in the Context.
-- Executes a predefined **Operation**: logic that can read/update Context, process data, or even jump to another Strider.
+- May include a jump to another Strider as part of its Operation.
-- Produces a **Result**: which can be used by the next Step or saved to Context.

 A Step typically has:
 - **ID**: Unique within its Strider.